AFellowSpeedrunner/SmolXP/README.md

 Installation doesn't take long.
 I didn't time that but if I had to say depending on what specs your using it could take 3-10 minutes.
 Much faster than normal XP.

+SmolXP 2.0's x86 and x64 version side by side.
 ![image](https://github.com/AFellowSpeedrunner/SmolXP/assets/73440604/bed5c63e-f998-444c-ae71-b810e71caadd)

 ## So what happened to the previous name "TinyXP"?